 Setting Up Your Trezor Wallet

-While setting up the extension on Windows and MacOS is extremely easy, setting it up in a Linux environment can be a bit of a pain the rear.
+While setting up the extension on Windows and macOS is extremely easy, setting it up in a Linux environment can be a bit of a pain in the rear.

 The third way you can set up the device is using an Android smartphone.
 Your Android device must support OTG and should be able to install the official Trezor app.
 The Trezor app for Android is available on Google Play as well as on Github.

 In my opinion, the best way to set up is using the Trezor bridge software.
 So I am only going to talk about that.

 - First of all, open up the Trezor wallet page.

 - Near the bottom of the page, you will see the option to download the software.
 Select your OS from the drop-down and click on Download.

 - After you download the file, please install it.
 The installation process is pretty straightforward and I don’t think you will need any help with that.